Research

 Dynamical correlation: diagrammatic multi-reference methods

-We developed a generalized many-body perturbation theory (MBPT), which bridges standard MBPT in condense matter physics with multi-reference perturbation theory in quantum chemistry[1].
+We developed a generalized many-body perturbation theory (MBPT), which bridges standard MBPT in condense matter physics with multi-reference perturbation theory in quantum chemistry[1,2].
 Using this framework, we formulated a multi-reference random phase approximation (MR-RPA) thorough diagrammatic resummation, which resums conventional ring diagrams and those including local insertion of two-body connection Green’s functions/cumulants.
-This is an extension of our previous work on stochastic MBPT[2], which uses time-dependent diagrammatic formulation and Monte Carlo algorithm to compute high-order corrections.
+This is an extension of our previous work on stochastic MBPT[3], which uses time-dependent diagrammatic formulation and Monte Carlo algorithm to compute high-order corrections.

 Reference:

-1. Y. Wang, W.-H. Fang, Z. Li, arXiv:2410.22990 (2024)
+Y. Wang, W.-H. Fang, Z. Li, J. Chem.
+Phys.
+163, 174101 (2025)

-2. Z. Li, J. Chem.
+Z. Li, J. Chem.
 Phys.
 151, 244114 (2019)

 Excited states: spin-adapted open-shell time-dependent DFT

 We developed spin-adapted time-dependent density functional theory (X-TD-DFT) for excited states of open-shell systems, which overcomes the excited-state spin contamination problem due to the incompleteness of excited configuration manifolds using tensor couplings[1].
 We formulate the ways to include spin-orbit couplings[2] and define nonadiabatic couplings[3] within this framework.
-We are working on extending it to nonadiabatic dynamics of large open-shell molecules.
+We are working on extending it to spin-flip-down excitations[4] and nonadiabatic dynamics of large open-shell molecules.

 Reference:

-1. Z. Li and W. Liu, J. Chem.
+Z. Li and W. Liu, J. Chem.
 Phys.
 133, 064106 (2010)

-2. Z. Li, B. Suo, Y. Zhang, Y. Xiao, and W. Liu, Mol.
+Z. Li, B. Suo, Y. Zhang, Y. Xiao, and W. Liu, Mol.
 Phys.
 111, 3741 (2013)

-3. Z. Li and W. Liu, J. Chem.
+Z. Li and W. Liu, J. Chem.
 Phys.
 141, 014110 (2014)